rajeshrinet/pyross/README.md

 The library is named after [Sir Ronald Ross](https://en.wikipedia.org/wiki/Ronald_Ross), doctor, mathematician and poet.
 In 1898 he made "the great discovery" in his laboratory in Calcutta "that malaria is conveyed by the bite of a mosquito".
 He won the Nobel Prize in 1902 and laid the foundations of the mathematical modelling of infectious diseases.

-Please read the [PyRoss wiki](https://github.com/rajeshrinet/pyross/wiki/FAQ-on-PyRoss) before you use PyRoss for your research.
+Please read the [PyRoss Wiki](https://github.com/rajeshrinet/pyross/wiki/) before you use PyRoss for your research.

 ## Contact

-The authors are part of [The Rapid Assistance in Modelling the Pandemic (RAMP) ](https://www.maths.cam.ac.uk/features/call-action-covid-19) taskforce at the University of Cambridge.
+The authors are part of [The Rapid Assistance in Modelling the Pandemic (RAMP)](https://www.maths.cam.ac.uk/features/call-action-covid-19) taskforce at the University of Cambridge.

 Please first [read the wiki](https://github.com/rajeshrinet/pyross/wiki) and  then only [open an issue](https://github.com/rajeshrinet/pyross/issues), in preference to emailing us with queries.
 Issues can be shared with others with similar queries and you help the user community by communicating through issues.
 Thank you!